Submitting a Proposal

 In order for you to receive retirement benefits in the salary money obtained from a fellowship or grant, these funds must be routed through the University via a restricted grant account.
 In order to obtain a University account, you must route your proposal as described above rather than sending your proposal directly to the funding agency.

-Once you have completed your proposal and it has been routed for signatures, Ken and/or Lori will help upload the proposal into the required electronic proposal system or will arrange for photocopying and mailing of the proposal prior to the deadline.
+Once you have completed your proposal and it has been routed for signatures, Pre-Award Program Managers Lori Loftis and Amelia Lutz will help upload the proposal into the required electronic proposal system or will arrange for photocopying and mailing of the proposal prior to the deadline.
 Typically, hard-copy proposals are sent by express mail to funding agencies.
 ISLA will pay for the duplication and mailing costs associated with submitting the proposals to the agencies.